 Can I buy Pounamu for myself?

-- Simply answered, yes.
-Pounamu carvings were traditionally used in ceremonies & traded as it was highly valued as an effective tool (an adze for example).
+- Pounamu carvings were traditionally used in ceremonies & traded as it was highly valued as an effective tool (an adze for example).
 Pounamu has always been regarded as a great taonga & is now mainly worn as ‘jewellery’ as the tools that pounamu was previously used to create, have now been modernized.
 Ancient pounamu carvings (tools & sacred heirlooms) are now being passed down through generations & are rich with history & significance.
 Historically, Pounamu wasn’t carved to be worn.
 It was passed over as a sign of gratitude & hospitality between people.
 In modern times it now has an added significance as it enhances people’s connection to Aotearoa (New Zealand) & it is a way they celebrate the land & the people they love here.
-Buying Pounamu for yourself is acceptable when the right intention is held in your heart.
-It all comes down to your personal beliefs, honouring your connection to Māori culture & the traditions of the past & the present.
-You know who you are & what calls to you, trust your intuition.
+Buying Pounamu for yourself all comes down to your personal beliefs, honouring your connection to Māori culture & tikanga (customs & traditional values) of the past & the present.
+You know who you are, what calls to you & how it calls to you, trust your intuition.
 Pounamu calls to you for a reason, you admire its significance, beauty & history.
 You are allowed desire a taonga of your own, your own sacred treasure of New Zealand.
 Honour your personal beliefs & your connection to the Māori culture & allow the perfect stone to discover you.
 Whether you discover it, or someone discovers it for you, your taonga will take on your wairua (spirit) & enhance your mana (energy).
 Your Pounamu will forever be a symbol of your connection to our beautiful land & one day may be a sacred treasure you hand down to your future generations.